danwing/https-local-domains/draft-thomson-https-local-domains.md

 client behavior falls back to the client's normal handling of the presented TLS raw public key or certificate (which may well be valid).

+If the server does not support the TLS external_id_hash extension ({{misbinding}}) and does return a SubjectAltName in the certificate, the client MUST validate the SubjectAltName matches the expected hostname, as normal.
+If, however, the server does not support the TLS external_id_hash extension and returns a raw public key, the client MUST abort the TLS connection (see also {{misbinding}}).

 # Unique Host Names {#unique}